AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, simply passing the value of `flexiblePortEgress` for the `kind` parameter and region.
 The endpoint responds with the `network_id`, as well as other information including the status.
 The full set of parameters and exact syntax should be referenced in the API docs.

 Once called, it typically takes approximately 15 minutes for the networking infrastructure to be provisioned.
-A call to the Cloud Manager's [environment GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getEnvironment) would show a status of "ready".
+A call to the Cloud Manager's [network infrastructure GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) would show a status of "ready".

-If the program-scoped flexible port egress configuration is ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to declare any port forwarding rules.
+If the program-scoped flexible port egress configuration is ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to optionally declare any port forwarding rules.
 Parameters are configurable per environment in order to offer flexibility.

 Port forwarding rules should be declared for any ports other than 80/443 by specifying the set of destination hosts (names or IP, and with ports).
 For each destination host, customers must map the intended destination port to a port from 30000 through 30999.